ansible-community/project-template/README.md

 # Template structure
 This template includes sample files for the following:
 - README.md - This file.
 It should describe the project and list the documentation site, when available, and how to reach the project team (Matrix room, if available and Ansible forum tags).
+- LICENSE.md - The project license.
+We recommend GPLv3
+- CONTRIBUTE.md - The basics for contributing to your project
+- SECURITY.md - How to report security issues for your project

+-